 Returning to the office, John (who was quiet during the presentation) mentioned how he was surprised how simple the process we were training the customer to follow was.
-John is an APICS CPIM candidate, and has just finished a 3 year course focused on best practices in manufacturing.
-Some of the questions and much of the training was very basic stuff, and for the customer it was new but they understood how it made sense.
+John is an APICS CPIM candidate and has just finished a 3-year course focused on best practices in manufacturing.
+Some of the questions and much of the training were very basic stuff, and for the customer it was new but they understood how it made sense.
 It was clear John was surprised by their lack of knowledge.
 This is pretty common Dynamics NAV ERP implementation also.

 I thought I'd share the explanation I gave to John.

 "You've been trained in school to work with products like SAP and Oracle at companies that have whole departments dedicated to production planning, or master schedule.
 The people at the companies that can afford SAP or Oracle have been hired to be highly specialized"

 "A company like the one we visited today started as a few guys in a garage.
 Likely, one of them was good at selling and became the owner.
 In the beginning, he ordered materials, negotiated prices, built the products, and sold them.
 As time went on and he became busier, he went from a few guys to a dozen.
 He hired a bookkeeper.
 He hired a buyer.
 Whoever helped him get on the road and sell more"

 "Today there are 60 or 70 people there - but they are all those original bookkeepers or buyers or engineers that he hired in the beginning.
 They grew up with a little company, and when it was small they didn't need any systems.
 It's bigger now - but it snuck up on them.